AnyLogic

 Rotate animation towards movement — If selected, the agent shape will be automatically turned towards the target during the agent movement.

-Rotate vertically as well (along Z-axis) — If selected, the agent shape will also automatically incline forward/backward during the agent movement along inclined planes.
+Rotate vertically (incline on ramps) — If selected, the agent shape will also automatically incline forward/backward during the agent movement along inclined planes.

 Space and network

-Select the agents you want to place in the environment — Here you can select checkboxes in the list of agents that will live in this environment.
+Agents in the space — Here you can select checkboxes in the list of agents that will live in this space.

-Space type — The group of buttons, specifying the type of environment’s space:
+Space type — [Enabled if there is no GIS map on the agent type diagram and GIS Space type is not set] The group of buttons, specifying the type of space:

 • Continuous — Continuous space.
 The space dimensions are specified using the Width and Height properties.
 The continuous space allows the user to set and retrieve the current agent location, to move the agent with the specified speed from one location to another, etc. Location of an agent in continuous space is defined by coordinates (x,y,z) of Java type double.